getify/Functional-Light-JS/manuscript/ch7.md

 keypresses = trackEvent( newEvent2, keypresses );
 ```

 **Note:** Did you spot why I didn't `push(..)` directly to `keypresses`?
-Because in FP, we typically want to treat arrays as immutable data structures that can be recreated and added to, but not directly changed.
+Because in FP, we typically want to treat arrays as immutable data structures that can be re-created and added to, but not directly changed.
 We trade out the evil of side-effects for an explicit reassignment (more on that later).

 Though we're not changing the structure of the array, we could if we wanted to.
 More on this in a moment.